-novel.
+9. Don’t tell us that your wife/husband/best friend/children etc love your novel.
 The agent doesn’t care about any of that.

-10. Be focused – don’t pitch more than one novel in your letter.
+10. Be focused – don’t pitch more than one novel or memoir in your letter.
 Talk about just one novel.
 If the agent calls you in for a meeting, that’s the time to talk about other projects, future work etc.

 11. Do put time, thought and care into the letter.
 Don’t be slapdash, and check your grammar and spelling.
 You need to be professional in order to be taken seriously by a professional.

 12. There’s no need to include ‘polite padding’ in the query letter.
 For instance, you don’t need “I’m sending you the opening of my novel and synopsis in search of representation” – the agent will know why you’re writing to them, and you can just go straight into the pitch.
 Similarly, you don’t need to thank them for their time or say you’re looking forward to hearing from them etc – just write the real meat of the letter and then sign off.
 Make every word count.

 13. Don’t ask for a meeting with the agent or state that you’re interested in working editorially on your novel.
 Just present the novel and then allow the agent to come forward with their idea of what should happen next.
 They will, in any case, assume you’re happy to come for a meeting or do some rewriting if requested to.
 Don’t make a point of saying that you’re sending also to others … They’ll assume that anyway.